uptrace/bun-docs/docs/guide/migrations.md

 To create a transactional migration, use `.tx.up.sql` extension.

-[bun-starter-kit](starter-kit.md) provides a command to create a SQL-based migration:
+[bun-starter-kit](starter-kit.md) provides a command to create SQL-based migrations:

 ```shell
 bun db create_sql